 Okay, let’s take the road back to the Pumpkin Coconut Panna Cotta.
 This Fall inspired dessert sounds fancy and complicated to make, but it’s a quick dessert that you can throw together with just a few ingredients.
 Panna Cotta is creamy, smooth, light, doesn’t need to be baked, and is so easy to make at home.
 You will impress your friends for sure.
 They will think that you purchased this dessert from a restaurant.

 To make this Coconut Panna Cotta recipe, first we need to dissolve some gelatin.
 Place a saucepan on low heat with a 1/4 cup of water and stir for a couple of minutes until the gelatin dissolves, then set it aside.
 The rest of the whole process takes less then 10 minutes to prepare.

 - Strain the mixture through a colander, into a container with a spout.
 The spout will help pour the mixture into your dessert bowl or flute glasses.
 And, place in the refrigerator a least for 6 hours.

-Meanwhile, toast some coconut flakes in a sauté pan or in the oven until they turn lightly brown.
-When you are ready to serve the panna cotta, pour on some Organic Cinnamon Stick Infused Vermont Maple Syrup (which is available in our online shop) and sprinkled on the toasted coconut flakes.
+Meanwhile, toast some coconut flakes in a sauté pan or in the oven until they turn light brown.
+When you are ready to serve the panna cotta, pour on some Organic Cinnamon Stick Infused Vermont Maple Syrup (which is available in our online shop) and sprinkle on the toasted coconut flakes.
 You can also drizzle on some Cinnamon Goat’s Milk Caramel Sauce, also available in our shop.